-- (a) Governing law: These Covered Bonds are governed by Italian law.
-All other Transaction Documents are governed by Italian law, save for the Swap Agreements and the deed of charge relating to such Swap Agreements, which are governed by English law. - (b) Jurisdiction: The courts of Milan have exclusive competence for the resolution of any dispute that may arise in relation to the Covered Bonds or their validity, interpretation or performance. - (c) Relevant legislation: Anything not expressly provided for in these Conditions will be governed by the provisions of Law 130, BoI OBG Regulations and MEF Decree.
+- (b) Jurisdiction: The courts of Milan have exclusive competence for the resolution of any dispute that may arise in relation to the Covered Bonds and all Italian Law Transaction Documents, or their validity, interpretation or performance.
+The courts of England and Wales have exclusive competence for the resolution of any dispute that may arise in relation to the English Law Transaction Documents or their validity, interpretation or performance. - (c) Relevant legislation: Anything not expressly provided for in these Conditions will be governed by the provisions of Law 130, the BoI OBG Regulations and the MEF Decree.

-RULES OF THE ORGANISATION OF THE COVERED BONDHOLDERS
+RULES OF THE ORGANISATION OF THE COVERED BONDHOLDERS TITLE I

-TITLE I